milanaryal/milanaryal.github.io/_posts/2015-02-19-jekyll-estimated-reading-time-using-liquid-tags.md

 ---
-title: "Implementing Medium inspired estimated reading time into Jekyll"
+title: "Jekyll estimated reading time using Liquid tags"
 date: 2015-02-19T22:26:57+05:45
-last_modified_at: 2020-05-25T17:30:00+05:45
+last_modified_at: 2020-05-25T21:50:00+05:45
-excerpt: "Estimating the reading time for a article based on standard reading speed."
+excerpt: "Implementing Medium inspired estimated reading time for an article or a blog post based on standard reading speed in Jekyll generated static sites."
+redirect_from: "/implementing-medium-inspired-estimated-reading-time-into-jekyll/"
 ---

 [Medium](http://medium.com/the-story/read-time-and-you-bc2048ab620c){: rel="nofollow" } a simple feature estimated reading time (ERT) is really great.
 When people see a headline that piques their interest --- and know in advance that it only takes a couple of minutes to read --- they're more likely to click the link.